 - Be aged 18 or over.

 - Have an acquired non-progressive brain injury, including trauma, stroke, haemorrhage, infection or tumour.
+For differentiation of time scales please see below.
 If individuals have multi-pathology, the brain injury should be their primary diagnosis.
 Any secondary problems should not be so significant that they exclude them from benefiting from brain injury rehabilitation.

 - Require an interdisciplinary approach with some or all of the different professional groups working towards common goals, including Clinical Psychologist, Occupational Therapy, Physiotherapy, Social Work/family support, Speech and Language Therapy and medical input from a Consultant Neurologist.

 - Require a highly specialist brain injury rehabilitation service that explores all areas of difficulty including social, family, emotional, adjustment to disability, vocational, physical, functional, communication, cognition and behaviour.